|Main index||Financial Markets index||About author|

 |96s||2.000||16 Sep 1996||=267.9/3.945||2||27 Mar 1981||16 Sep 1981||0.8||15.47||2% Index-Linked Treasury Stock 1996||GB0009056556||BBG00039CGB5||

 The first-issued UK ‘linker’.
 And the joys of inefficient markets!
-According to the BoE Quarterly Bulletin, June 1981, p176, bidding was in multiples of 25 pence, and prices bid ranged from ≤£89¾ to ≥£130 (and was issued at par, suggesting that the BoE also didn’t know).
-Compare: I have argued for a bidding resolution “at least as fine as 0.1¢ or an eighth of a thirty-second”.
+According to the BoE Quarterly Bulletin, June 1981, p176, bidding was in multiples of 25 pence (≈ 1.88bp), and prices bid ranged from ≤£89¾ (real yield≈2.76%) to ≥£130 (≈−0.3bp).
+It was issued at par, suggesting that the BoE also didn’t know the right price.
+Re bidding resolution, I have argued that it now should be “at least as fine as 0.1¢ or an eighth of a thirty-second”.

 Much funding used to be via callable gilt-edged securities with no final maturity date.
 Income, and more income, and no promise of ever seeing the principal.
 Some could be redeemed only by Parliament, which delegated this power to the DMO in the Finance Act 2015, s.124 (see announcement in §A.1 on p93 of the Autumn Statement 2014, and explanatory notes for the legislation).
 All the perpetuals were redeemed during 2015.
 The following table draws heavily on (and adds to) pp23-24 of the DMO Annual Review 2014-15.